Bitcoin Adoption Framework.

 Adoption path

-From signal to operating readiness.
+From signal to Bitcoin adoption.

 This is the core journey.
 It should be understandable to a non-technical decision maker and useful to an operator.